 AssistiveTouch and Hand Gestures allows users to access the display, activate the Digital Crown, trigger the side button, and perform other actions, all without touching the Apple Watch itself.
 It uses on-device machine learning to check out how your muscles and tendons are moving, with the help of the watch's accelerometer, gyroscope, and optical heart rate sensor.

-All CHI attendees are invited to stop by the Apple booth (booth number 300, located in Hall H of the Congress Center Hamburg) to experience this demo in person.
+All CHI attendees were invited to stop by the Apple booth to experience this demo in person.

 Acknowledgements